mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

   * **Availability Zone** - One or more data centers within a specific AWS Region with redundant power, networking, and connectivity.
 Each region will have multiple availability zones.
   * **AWS Edge Locations** - Data center locations used as a part of a global content delivery network (CDN).
-These locations only apply to global services such as CloudFront (CDN) and Route 53 (DNS).
+These locations only apply to global services such as CloudFront (CDN) and Route 53 (DNS),  Web Application Firewall, and AWS Shield.
+                             There are over 200 edge locations in 47 different countries.

 ## Shared Responsibility Model